APPFL/APPFL/docs/users/user_run.rst

 How to run PPFL
 ===============

 ``APPFL`` provides users with the capabilities of simulating and training PPFL on either a single machine, a cluster, or multiple heterogeneous machines.
 We refer

-- **simulation** as running PPFL on a single machine or a cluster without actual data decentralization
+- **simulation** as running PPFL experiments on a single machine or a cluster without actual data decentralization
-- **training** as running PPFL on multiple (heterogeneous) machines with actual decentralization of client datasets
+- **training** as running PPFL experiments on multiple (heterogeneous) machines with actual decentralization of client datasets

 Hence, we describe two types of PPFL run: